Articles

 The Early History of the Mattress

 The term mattress comes from the Arabic word matrah, meaning “to throw down.”
-Ancient Egyptians, Romans, and other civilizations used natural materials such as straw, wool, and feathers to create bedding.
+Ancient civilizations used natural materials such as straw, wool, and feathers to create bedding.

-During the 19th century, the invention of coil spring mattresses changed sleep forever, offering more consistent support compared to traditional stuffed pads.
+During the 19th century, the invention of coil spring mattresses changed sleep forever, offering more consistent support compared to traditional stuffed designs.

 The Pocket Mattress: A Revolutionary Design